Arafat-Hossain-Anik/phones-world-server-site/README.md

-# This is client side code of Phones-World
+# This is server-side code of Phones-World
 ## Main Functionality
 * `Get All Item From database`
 * `Get an single item from database`